data301-2021-summer2/project-group52-project/README.md

 ## Describe your dataset in about 150-200 words

 In this project, I will use the detailed listing dataset provided by [Inside Airbnb](http://insideairbnb.com/get-the-data.html) for North Carolina, USA.
 The dataset contains 2K observations with over 70 attributes.
 Some of the attributes used in the analysis are price(continuous), longitude (continuous), latitude (continuous), listing_type (categorical), is_superhost (categorical), neighbourhood (categorical), review ratings (continuous) among others.
-According to the website, the data was collected in April, 2021
+According to the website, the data was collected in April, 2021 which was scraped from Airbnb website.
+I would like to explore the data by analysing the factors which influence the prices/rentals.
+For example, it will be interesting to visualize the data by ploting a heatmap of location against demand as well as the word cloud of

 When: When was your data collected (for example, for which years)?